Media Kit // 2025-2026

 How This Audience Differs

-The network's largest and most national audience — built on Randi B's 235K Facebook following.
-Broadest age spread in the network, pulling both Randi's 45–60 demo and BeMo's 25–40 crowd into the same conversation.
+The network's largest and most national audience, built on Randi B's Facebook following.
+Broadest age spread in the network, pulling both Randi's 45-60 demo and BeMo's 25-40 crowd into the same conversation.
+Sponsors reach two generations in a single buy.

 Facebook Live Integration

 Sponsor a Facebook Live extended cut.
 Randi's audience lives on Facebook.
-Reach her 235K subscribers where they already are.
+Reach them where they already are.

 The Re-Up